 In the 19th century, men were men.
 If someone disrespected you, you challenged him to a duel.
 You ended his life.
 Now you unfollow him on Twitter.
 Yeah, that'll show him.
 I can imagine Kobe Bryant lying in bed in his mansion at night, thinking, That bastard Dwight Howard.
 I gotta think of some way to put him in his place.
 I know!
 I'll unfollow him on Twitter.
 Mwah ha ha!

 Why we finally got bin Laden.

 How movie scenes would differ if they were made today.

 I have to start following more people just so I can unfollow them when they annoy me.

-Anyway, I'm back to 300 followers, but apparently that's only temporary, until I piss one of them off.
+Anyway, I'm back to 300 followers, but apparently that's only temporary, until one of them gets pissed off at me.
 Cynthia Loveland, for instance.